zdandoh/dandelion/README.md

 - String interpolation
 - Automatic semi-colon insertion
 - Cross platform (Windows, Mac, & Linux)
-- No slower than 5x C (hopefully much better than that, will probably need escape analysis to do this)
+- No slower than 5x C (hopefully much better than that)

 Nice to Have Features
 ---